Your Total Event

 BOULTON

 , Donald Henry, DJX164045 see his story and two photographs on his page.
 We are in contact with his son and daughter-in-law.
 Don had a bench inscribed to the memory of all those lost on HMS Galatea and placed in the National Arboretum in August 2012.
-Don is still alive as of May 2019.
+Don died peacefully on 17th July 2024, aged 101 years.
+It is believed that he was the last remaining survivor of the sinking of HMS Galatea.

 BROADHEAD, Richard (Dick) He was only 21 when he joined the ship at Alexandria from the battleship Queen Elizabeth, just one month before it sunk.
 He survived this and another sinking in 1942 of the HMS Manchester.
 He refused to talk about his service in any detail other than the odd joke.
 It was only when his great-granddaughter aged 10 had to do a project on the war that the family started researching his service record (1937 until 1949) and realized what he went through.
 Although in 1978 when he was dying of stomach cancer he kept saying he had to get out as the ship was sinking.
 Contact: Daughter.